-eaching about the climate crisis from the perspective of solutions-oriented critical sustainability means observing and analyzing collective steps being taken by the nations, municipalities, movements, educational, corporate and other institutions as they work to preserve the planet’s various life-enabling systems, not just for the benefit of today’s most highly impacted and least responsible communities, but for future generations – human and non-human – who also deserve the right to live and develop their own capacities.
+eaching about the climate crisis from the perspective of solutions-oriented critical sustainability means observing and analyzing the collective steps being taken by nations, municipalities, movements, educational, and by corporate and other institutions as they work to preserve the planet’s various life-enabling systems—not just for the benefit of today’s most highly impacted and least responsible communities, but for future generations of both humans and non-human species whom also deserve the right to live and develop their own capacities.

 But how are such actions decided?
 Who participates and who benefits?